-- To ensure that all assets are maintained in perpetuity by the statutory undertakers in a condition fit for their purpose - Keep inscriptions up to date. - Consider opportunities to transfer to town and parish Councils.
+- To ensure that all assets are maintained in perpetuity in a condition fit for their purpose - Keep inscriptions up to date. - Consider opportunities to transfer to town and parish Councils.

 Sub-Station Sites

 To use Council assets to assist in the provision of critical infrastructure for buildings and development